bobleesj/try-swift-beginner-workshop-plan/README.md

 ### 1.3 Guard Statement
 - Be able to identify the benefits of using `guard` of using a typical `else-if`
-- **Quiz:** Create a function that contains a guard statement which checkcs whether you are providing good nutrients for platns.
-If not, warn the owner of the platn by printing a message.
+- **Quiz:** Create a function that contains a guard statement which checkcs whether the user is providing good nutrients for platns.

 ### 1.4 Observer and Computed Property
 - Be able to justify the usage case of using property observers by applying `willSet` and `didSet`
 - **Quiz:** Add an property observer to `isUserLoggedIn` and prints whether the user is logged in or not.
-- Be able to recognize the difference between `get` and `set` by calculating the number of a diameter
+- Be able to recognize the difference between `get` and `set` by calculating the diameter of a circle.
 - Be able to identify benefits of using `get` only properties
-- **Quiz:** There is a stored property called, `sideLength`.
+- **Quiz:** There is a stored property, `sideLength`.
 Create a function that calculates the area of a square.

 ### 1.5 Swift Acccess Control
+- Be able to identify the 5 level of Swift Access Control
+- Be able to understand the motivation behind Access Control

 ## Session 3: Intro to Swift Functions